open/close all folders

 - Domains: Clothing, Powers, Armor, Space, Emotions, Shape-shifting

-- Allies: Flash Thompson (permanent host/soul mate), Ryuko Matoi, Satsuki Kiryuin, Captain America, Superman, Martian Walker, Yubel, Spawn
+- Allies: Flash Thompson and Eddie Brock (permanent host/soul mate), Ryuko Matoi, Satsuki Kiryuin, Captain America, Superman, Martian Walker, Yubel, Spawn, The Men in Black

 - Rivals: Jackie Estacado/The Darkness